-- Statement of Interest introducing yourself and explaining your interest in global leadership and how it relates to the example set by Winston Churchill (250 words max).
+- Statement of Interest introducing yourself and explaining your interest in global leadership and how it relates to the example set by Winston Churchill (250 words maximum).

 - Project proposal outlining your scope of research and how you would utilize the fellowship funding.
 Please include an anticipated breakdown of costs.
-(500 words max).
+(500 words maximum).

 - CV or resume

 - One letter of recommendation from a faculty advisor, sent directly by the recommenders to Justin Reash.